RoT1337/WeatherApp/README.md

-# WeatherApp
+# A Weather Application

-WeatherApp is a mobile application that provides weather updates using the AccuWeather API.
+This mobile application project provides weather updates using the AccuWeather API.
 It offers features such as current weather conditions, 12-hour updates, 5-day forecasts, and the ability to search for weather details by location.
 The app also supports offline caching of weather data using `@capacitor-community/sqlite`.

 ---